Recommended releases

 2. Expect no further bug fixes.

-4. PRoject will be archived in read-only state.
+3. Project will be archived in a read-only state.

 DESCRIPTION